 Read the full story at TechCrunch…

 I thought I’d share a story that I felt was quite appropriate, and that will hopefully add some subtle shading to a fascinating topic.
-It’s a story that helps us to understand how human beings make decisions, and how important it is to cater for both the emotional and the logical side of any customer experience – either online or off.
+It’s a story that helps us to understand how human beings make decisions, and how important it is to cater for both the emotional and logical side of any customer experience – either online or off.
 Apologies if you’ve heard it before.